TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 17/Matthew 17.26.md

 ---

-And when he said, From strangers, Jesus said unto him, Therefore the sons are free.
+Peter said to him, "From strangers."
+Jesus said to him, "Therefore the children are exempt.